w5xd/Mfj998Rt-mods/ReadMe.md

 All tests passed
 </pre></code></blockquote>
 <h3>Finish assembling</h3>
 Now its OK to solder in the Arduino.
 Install a right angle header on the 6 pin side of the Arduio Pro Mini.
 See the photo for the required orientation.
-This head is used to program the device.
+This header is used to program the device.
 <p align='center'><img width='50%' src='arduino-installed.jpg' alt='arduino-installed.jpg'/></p>
 The red wire is the transceiver's antenna.